equinor/ecalc/docs/docs/about/modelling/setup/time_in_ecalc/index.md

 ## Finding the global start and end dates

-The global start and end dates can be specified directly in the YAML file. eCalc™ will first check if the global start and end dates are specified by the users.
+eCalc™ will first check for global start and end dates are specified by the users.
 This is done using the [START](/about/references/START.md) and [END](/about/references/END.md) keywords in the YAML file.
+The [END](/about/references/END.md) keyword is required.
+If the
-If the [START](/about/references/START.md) and [END](/about/references/END.md) keywords are not specified, the dates will be determined by the time series data given in [TIME_SERIES](/about/references/TIME_SERIES.md).
-The earliest date and latest date encountered within the time series data with [INFLUENCE_TIME_VECTOR](/about/references/INFLUENCE_TIME_VECTOR.md) set to True will be considered the global start date and global end date, respectively.
+[START](/about/references/START.md) keyword is not specified, the date will be determined by the time series data given in [TIME_SERIES](/about/references/TIME_SERIES.md).
+The earliest date encountered within the time series data with [INFLUENCE_TIME_VECTOR](/about/references/INFLUENCE_TIME_VECTOR.md) set to
+True will be considered the global start date.

 :::note
 Any dates defined in the YAML file (e.g. in [ENERGY_USAGE_MODEL](/about/references/ENERGY_USAGE_MODEL.md)) will not